 Vying for your dream role on stage or on screen?
-Any audition can be scary, but especially so if it calls for reading a script without ever seeing it before.
+Any audition can be scary, but especially so if it calls for reading cold read audition scripts without ever seeing them before.
 Here are some helpful audition tips from Huntington Beach, CA teacher Natalie E. to help you prepare with confidence…

 Preparing for a cold reading audition can seem like a daunting task.
 How can I make strong choices if I’m still on book?
 How can I truly capture the life of the character if I’m only reading a couple of lines?
 What if I make a mistake while I’m reading?

 Here are four simple audition tips to help you prepare for that big audition or callback:

 1. Practice, practice, practice.